-Following the award of a first degree in Architecture, Building, Landscape Architecture or Town Planning of the University of New South Wales or other approved university, graduates may apply to register for study leading to the award of the degree of Master of Architecture, Master of Building, Master of Landscape Architecture, or Master of Town Planning.
-Facilities are also available in each school for research towards the degree see Conditions for the Award of Higher Degrees later in this handbook or write to the Dean.
+Following the award of a first degree in Architecture, Building, Landscape Architecture or Town Planning of the University of New South Wales or other approved university, graduates may apply to register for study leading to the award of the degree of Master of Architecture, Master of Building, Master of Landscape Architecture, Master of Town Planning, Master of the Built Environment.
+Facilities are also available in each school for research towards the degree of Doctor of Philosophy.
+For details concerning this degree see Conditions for the Award of Higher Degrees later in this handbook or write to the Dean.